+From 5th January 2021 parents were asked once again to keep their child(ren) at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response - who absolutely need to attend.
+With the exception of Nursery pupils who are allowed to continue attending their education setting (delete if not appropriate).
 Schools and all childcare providers were asked to provide care for a limited number of children - children who are vulnerable, and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home.

-This annex to the school Safeguarding and Child Protection policy reflects new arrangements implemented in response to COVID-19.
+This annex to the school Safeguarding and Child Protection policy reflects new arrangements implemented in response to COVID-19 and will apply during the period of restricted school attendance.
 All other provisions in the Safeguarding and Child Protection policy remain in force.